 By PSW Staff • April 28, 2011 One of the topics most discussed here on ProSoundWeb is EQ.
 However, it can often be difficult for beginners and experts alike to take the skills off the page an apply them in the studio.
 Thankfully, today we have a wonderful video of George Massenburg demonstrating a few techniques using his GML8200 parametric equalizer.
 In the video Massenberg uses two techniques, one called subtractive EQ and the other frequency juggling.
 Subtractive EQ is the process Massengerg uses when he turns up the gain of a particular band, then sweeps around the frequencies until he finds one that sticks out.
 The frequency which sticks out is the one that that needs to be attenuated.
 The other technique demonstrated by Massengerg is one called frequency juggling.
 This is where the frequency of one instrument (in this case the piano) is attenuated, leaving room for another instrument or vocal.
 Video by GML & TransAudio Group.
 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website M says this was a good video but what he needs to be more descriptive in his explanations of what he is doing and what “this” is or “do you hear ‘that’?” is when he is demonstrating.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+M says this was a good video but what he needs to be more descriptive in his explanations of what he is doing and what “this” is or “do you hear ‘that’?” is when he is demonstrating.
 Tagged with: Audio EQ Mixing Poll Processors Recording Tracking · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.